adsbypasser/adsbypasser/CONTRIBUTING.md

 * coding style

-    Especially indention, I suggest you use an editor which supports vim's modeline feature.
+    Especially indention, you should use an editor which supports vim's modeline feature.

-* some sites are using same system
+* some sites use same system

     Such as *adf.ly*, *linkbucks.com*, *bc.vc* ... etc.
-    If you can find an existing site which is homogeneous to your new site, simply update the URL rule instead of add a new file.
+    If you can find an existing site which is homogeneous to your new site, simply update the URL rule instead of adding a new file.

-* do not add multiple feature in one commit
+* do not add multiple features in one commit

-    I'll reject such pull request.
+    Such pull request would be rejected.
 Please split them into different commits.